oidcproxydotnet/OidcProxy.Net/readme.md

 Use the probability/impact matrix to see if you need to act.

-## A more secure architecture
+## The recommended solution:

-To mitigate the risks associated with the architecture stated in the previous chapter, you need to move the authentication to the server side.
+Often, to mitigate the risks associated with the architecture stated in the previous chapter, the proposed solution is to move the authentication to the server side.

 As a result, the solution architecture will be a lot more complex.
 (This is why you must carefully consider whether or not you really need this.)